Venue: Lynn Museum, Market Street, King's Lynn, PE30 1NL

 To receive any apologies for absence.

-Apologies for absence were received from County Councillor D Collis and Susan Thompson.
+Apologies for absence were received from County Councillors H Humphrey, J Ward and T Smith.

 The Committee is invited to confirm as a correct record the notes of the previous meeting.

-The Minutes of the meeting held on 24 July 2017 were agreed as a correct record.
+The minutes of the meeting held on 16 July 2019 were agreed as a correct record, subject to Margery Kemp be amended to read Kempe.

 To consider any matters arising.